-To use Qwick, you simply post a shift to the online platform or app and sit back while you are matched with pre-vetted, qualified candidates.
-From restaurant servers to bartenders to baristas and more, Quick can help you fill roles in a snap.
+To use Qwick, simply create an account, post your open shifts, then sit back while you’re matched with qualified hospitality freelancers.
+From restaurant servers to bartenders, baristas, and more, Qwick can help you fill roles in a snap.
 Leave the hassle of conducting interviews and learning how to pay tipped employees to us.

-Streamline your staffing process and find the professionals you need when you need them.
+Streamline your staffing process and find the talent you need when you need them.
 Ready to move your restaurant forward?
-Post a shift with Qwick today!
+Create an account with Qwick today!